zenml-io/zenml/README.md

 ZenML is an extensible, open-source MLOps framework for creating portable, production-ready MLOps pipelines.
 It's built for Data Scientists, ML Engineers, and MLOps Developers to collaborate as they develop to production.

 ZenML offers a simple and flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions catered toward ML workflows.
-With ZenML you'll have all your favorite tools in one place so you can tailor a workflow that caters to your specific needs.
+With ZenML you'll have all your favorite tools in one place, so you can tailor a workflow that caters to your specific needs.

 Read more on all tools you can readily use in the [integrations](https://zenml.io/integrations) section.
 Can't find your tool?
-You can always [write your own integration](https://docs.zenml.io/developer-guide/advanced-usage/custom-flavors) to use it with ZenML.
+You can always [write your own integration](https://docs.zenml.io/advanced-guide/stacks/custom-flavors) to use it with ZenML.

 # 🤸 Getting Started